 Following the tape-cutting ceremony, the Minister officially switched on the Nationwide Communications Network providing an instant link between every Garda station, patrol car and man or woman on the beat - linking 570 stations and 100 district and divisional headquarters around the country.

-An RTÉ News report by Jim Fahy broadcast on 20 February 1986.
+An RTÉ News report broadcast on 20 February 1986.
 The reporter is by Jim Fahy.